March 15, 2018: Fondy Park wins the 2018 LISC MANDI Award for Best Public Space! Watch the new video about the Park and Partners.

 On December 5 2017, the Milwaukee organization Local Support Initiatives Corporation (LISC) announced its Finalists for the prestigous annual MANDI Awards.
-Fondy Park was named a MANDI Finalist in the Brewers Community Foundation's Public Space category, along with the Riverwest 24 annual event.
+Fondy Park was named a MANDI Finalist in the Brewers Community Foundation's Public Space category.
 More info here.
-HOME GR/OWN and its partners won the MANDI in this category in 2015 for our Ezekiel Gillespie Park project in Lindsay Heights.

 Stormwater Management, Solar, and the Site's Remote Monitoring & Operations